daiviksimha/Grass-Weed-Detection/README.md

-The dataset is taken from Kaggle
+The dataset is taken from Kaggle.
 Dataset is a weed dataset, Link is given below

 https://www.kaggle.com/datasets/jaidalmotra/weed-detection